 Despite not having known him very long Kristen Ward (Shenae Grimes-Beech - Christmas Incorporated) finds herself not only falling for her boss, Jay Morgan (Christopher Russell - Merry Matrimony), but marrying him and moving in to his impressive home in the valley.
 Kristen's mum Annie (Samantha Ferris), a deputy sheriff, is not overly happy about this hurried marriage especially when she looks in to Jay's past and discovers he was arrested for assault, not that it concerns Kristen as it is in his past.
 But when Jay's aunt, Barbara (Venus Terzo - Reluctant Witness), shows Kristen how much she looks like Jay's mother she becomes a little spooked especially when she learns that his mother died in mysterious circumstances.
 When other people start to die in mysterious circumstances Kristen becomes concerned for her life.

-They should have added on to the end of "Newlywed and Dead" the word "dÃ©jÃ vu" as that is the sense I got whilst watching it.
-That comes from the fact I need more than just my hands to count the number of made for TV movies where we have a young woman rushing in to marriage only to discover her husband has secrets and she ends up in danger.
-But there is more to "Newlywed and Dead" than that as we learn early on that Kristen looks like Jay's late mother and we already know he has mummy issues thanks to a variety of flashback scenes which detail his relationship to his mother.
+They should have added on to the end of "Newlywed and Dead" the word "d?j? vu" as that is the sense I got whilst watching it.
+That comes from the fact I need more than just my hands to count the number of made for TV movies where we have a young woman rushing in to a relationship, this time marriage, only to discover their other half has secrets and she ends up in a life threatening situation.
+But there is more to "Newlywed and Dead" than that as we learn early on that Kristen looks a lot like Jay's late mother and that he has a few mummy issues, thanks to a variety of flashback scenes which detail his relationship to his late mother.

-What this all boils down to is that "Newlywed and Dead" is an extremely typical Lifetime movie which reworks the new husband with secrets storyline and whilst doing an okay job of it doesn't do anything that you won't have seen before.
+What this all boils down to is that "Newlywed and Dead" is an extremely typical Lifetime movie which reworks the new husband with secrets storyline and whilst doing an okay job it doesn't do anything that you won't have seen before.